IDEA StatiCa tutorial – RFEM/RSTAB link

 Select the software to integrate the IDEA StatiCa BIM link, click the Install button and check the Installed status.

-First, we download the source file RFEM steel hall.rf5 and open it in RFEM.
+First, we download the source file RFEM steel hall.rf5 and open it in RFEM/RSTAB.
 There we go to menu Add-on Modules then External Modules and run IDEA Connection.

-The IDEA joint manager opens and by clicking on the appropriate code button we can select a joint in the RFEM model for the code-check.
+The Code-check manager opens and by choosing a code we can select a joint in the RFEM/RSTAB model for the analysis in IDEA StatiCa.

 Now we select a joint node and corresponding members in the model for analysis in IDEA StatiCa Connection.